prateeksawhney97/Camera-Calibration/README.md

 ### Camera Calibration and Distortion Correction

 Using the chessboard images to obtain image points and object points, and then using the OpenCV functions cv2.calibrateCamera() and cv2.undistort() to compute the calibration and undistortion.

+https://github.com/prateeksawhney97/Finding-Corners-Using-OpenCV for drawing corners in an image of a chessboard pattern.

 ### Test Image